-I think it’s critical we talk about the best foods you need in your pantry.
+I think we need to consider the best foods you need in your pantry more often.
 If you have gone to the grocery store lately, you have seen the shelves are not as full as they used to be.
+That’s why I wanted to update this post from a few years ago before we were experiencing some of the food shortage challenges we see now.

-If you watch the news there are various reasons why the shelves as not as full as the last few years.
+If you watch the news there are various reasons why the shelves aren’t as full as they’ve been in past years.
 Please don’t panic.
 Let’s talk about what we can do to get through this rough patch.

-I may come on a little strong today because I feel it is critical we teach our kids and grandkids to cook from scratch.
+I may come on a little strong today because we must teach our kids and grandkids to cook from scratch.
 I’ll be honest with you, I have never been rich, but I have been poor.

 Growing up I didn’t realize we were poor.
 I look back now and can see my mom did the best job raising three girls alone with the cards she was dealt.
 My mother could cook anything from scratch.